TrashPandaCode/reports/ia-final/contributions/markus.typ

   ==== Landing Page, Level Selection and Kaplay

   As mentioned at the beginning of my contribution section, the development phase started kind of rough for me.
 We as a team agreed on setting up the development environment together so everyone is included and knows how to set up the project on his computer.
 However, due to miscommunication this didn't work out as planned.
 This led to me being a little bit lost in the beginning and not knowing what to do next, which is of course also my fault.
-I wasn't able to start with the game development part right away which in addition to time management issues caused my start to be very slow.
+I wasn't able to start with the game development part right away which in addition to my own time management caused my start to be very slow.

   However, I started using some time to work my self into the `kaplay game engine` to get a better understanding of how to use it and how to make it interact with the nodes.
 This also gave me a perspective on what levels are actually possible and how to implement them.
 Furthermore I also started setting up a level document with the game development team to have a first `overview of the levels` we wanted to create, how they should be structured and what nodes would be needed.
 This also helped us figuring out which `tutorial levels` we should implement in order to explain certain, more complex, nodes.

   In the first weeks of development I also tried to give feedback and work on the `landing page` including the `level selection` part.
-I worked on the level navigation and made sure that the levels are displayed correctly.
+I worked on the level navigation and made sure that the levels are displayed correctly, which was reworked later on though.
 Simultaneously I was working on smaller parts of the landing page like the visual feedback when hovering over certain elements such as buttons.
 This was at the end of April.

   ==== Introduction and Navigation of the Game